 Dating as a single parent can be difficult for multitude of reasons.
 Sometimes your kids reject your partner and sometimes your partner turns out to be a Wicked Step-parent.
 Other times, just getting a second (or even first) date is hard because people run away after hearing about your kids.
 They either aren't ready for kids yet or don't want to deal with the baggage of being a step-parent.

-This is often Truth in Television, as many single parents can tell.
+This is often Truth in Television, as many single parents can attest, and is especially true for most single parents who are under the age of 30 (Not many teens and twenty-somethings are able or willing to commit to such a big responsibility so early in their lives).
 As a result, many single parents date other single parents.

 - This seems to be a rather common belief in SPY×FAMILY, as most of Yor's friends and coworkers comment that they wouldn't have married a man who had a child.
 Yor herself is an aversion as she quickly grows fond of Anya and becomes a Good Stepmother to her (unaware that she's not Loid's biological child).